FirelyTeam/spark/Documentation/MigrateFromv2Tov3.md

 We now target `net8.0`, `net9.0`, and `net10.0`. `netstandard2.0` and `net472` targets have been removed.

 ### New classes and interfaces
+- `SearchParameterComponent` (`Spark.Engine.Model`) — record with `string Definition` and `string Expression` properties that represents a component of a composite search parameter.
+Exposed via the new `Component` property on `Spark.Engine.Model.SearchParameter`.
 - `FhirResponse<T>` wraps a `FhirResponse`, with the generic parameter representing the FHIR resource type.
 - `IIndexQueue` (`Spark.Engine.Store.Interfaces`) — interface for durable index queue operations: `EnqueueAsync`, `ClaimNextAsync`, `AcknowledgeAsync`, `NackAsync`.
 - `IndexQueueEntry` (`Spark.Engine.Core`) — model returned by `IIndexQueue.ClaimNextAsync`; carries the `Entry`, attempt count, and last error.